Kamov handling shouldn't be the same as other helicopters

 I would like to see improvements on Ka-52 flight model as Qazdar described.
 Actually we need ability to rotate helicopter around Z axis on higher speeds then we can now.

-Updated by Max_Power about 3 years ago
+Updated by Max_Power over 3 years ago

 I tested the behaviour in game and it is very similar to the information published by kamov, other manufacturers, and first person accounts by qualified pilots.

 In game, the maximum flight speed at which you can maneuver the helicopter into sideways flight is 60km/h.
 The maximum flight speed you can sustain sideways flight remains untested, but it is beyond 130 km/h.

 The kamov-published maximum sideways flightspeed for the Ka-50 is 70km/h.

 I then tested with my own addon, an ah-1.
 It uses a lift vs. speed envelope identical to the ah-1z, and it is slightly lighter.
 It uses the same ballast block weight distribution control that BIS seems to have used.
 It tested identically to the Kamov.
 Based on this, I tentatively conclude that the sideways flight behaviour is the same for all attack helicopters in ArmA 2 OA.